 DIG CO-CHAIR - 2025-2027

 Theresa Haugen is an Associate Professor and Research Specialist at The Art of Education University.
-With a background in graphic design and extensive professional experience, she has taught design thinking and practice at both technical college and K–12 levels.
+With a background in graphic design and extensive professional experience, she has taught design thinking and practice at both college and K–12 levels.
 Her doctoral research focused on curriculum materials for elementary students with special needs.
 Haugen has developed digital design programs for high schools and integrated real-world client projects into her teaching.
-She currently teaches design and capstone courses, mentoring students in action research related to design thinking.
+She currently teaches design and capstone courses, mentoring students in action research.
 As Marketing and Branding Director for the Lowe Syndrome Association, she has led nonprofit marketing initiatives.
 Haugen is committed to advancing design thinking in K–12 art education, emphasizing its role in building problem-solving, creativity, and 21st-century skills.

 DIG CO-CHAIR - 2025-2027